nationalarchives/design-system/src/get-started/tna-frontend/index.md

 ### Utilities

-The utilities in `src/nationalarchives/utilities` are some global styles that aren't associated with a specific component.
+The utilities in `src/nationalarchives/utilities` are some global styles that aren’t associated with a specific component.

 This layer is where we define some general purpose elements such as: